Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/Bird.md

 | Updated    | Description
 | ----       | ---
+| 2022-07-18 | Activated Amersfoort feed: Data of Bird Amersfoort is in the Dashboard again.
+Asked Bird on why the Groningen feed returns "Zone not found"
+| 2022-06-09 | Bird emails with a response to our questions.
 | 2022-06-07 | We tested the new Groningen and Amersfoort feed URLs.
 Groningen works, Amersfoort does not.
 We ask Bird for some support on this.
 | 2022-05-27 | Bird mails: In the past you used https://mds.bird.co/vehicles.
 From now we ask you to use different URLs: Groningen: https://mds.bird.co/groningen/vehicles and https://mds.bird.co/amersfoort/vehicles.
 We updated the authentication in such a way that you can use the same authorization token for every city.
 | 2022-05-20 | Bird mails: We'll check this internally and see if we can offer all vehicles data for Amersfoort in the feed.
 We'll come back on this soon.